-The Cenozoic Pecos Alluvium aquifer consists of up to a 1,500-feet thick section of alluvial material including sand, silt, gravel, clay, and caliche.
+The Cenozoic Pecos Alluvium consists of up to 1,500 feet thick sections of alluvial sediments such as sands, silts, gravels, clays, and caliche.
 This aquifer is the principal source of water for irrigation in Reeves and Pecos Counties, and for industrial and public supply uses elsewhere in the study area.
 For a detailed description of the local and regional geologic and hydrogeologic setting the reader is referred to the TWDB Report 317 (Ashworth, 1990).